Three Fish Roast (Pescatarian Festive Recipe)

 Pescatarian Roast – Different Ways

-You can change up our three-fish roast in different ways:
+You can change up our stuffed salmon recipe in different ways:

 • use any kind of fish you like, as mentioned above.